Tipping in Mexico: Who, How Much, When

 Hotels and the people who help you

 These are flat amounts, and cash is king.
+Keep a few 20s in your pocket on arrival day.

-- Valet: 20 to 30 pesos, approximate.
+- Valet: 20 to 30 pesos (approximate) when they bring the car back.

 The gas station and the grocery bagger